Breaking bread to smash stigma: Pop-up eatery to employ HIV-positive chefs

 Organizers behind a pop-up restaurant coming to Toronto next month hope that by giving patrons the chance to break bread with HIV-positive chefs, they can smash the stigma that persists around the disease.

-The restaurant will be open for two nights: Nov.
-7 and 8.
+The restaurant will be open for two nights, Nov.
+7 and 8, under the guidance of chef Matt Basile of Fidel Gastro's.

-Muluba Habanyama will be one of those chefs.
+Muluba Habanyama will be one of the 14 chefs working alongside Basile.
 She was born with HIV, which was transmitted to her from her mother.
 She says HIV was discussed in her home as she grew up and had to learn why she was taking medication.

 But her HIV status, as well as that of her parents, was hidden from the broader community due to the stigma around the disease, she says.